 Still, in light of The Predator’s mixed reviews, we can always wonder just how much more ultimate it could have been with Arnold back as Dutch…

 What are your thoughts on The Predator and Arnold’s almost involvement?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!